jreidell/ResumeApi/README.md

 # ResumeApi - from Reidell.net
 ** NOTE: THIS IS A WORK IN PROGRESS AND SHOULD NOT BE CONSIDERED A COMPLETE SOLUTION!
 MULTIPLE UPDATES ARE BEING WORKED ON VIA LOCAL BRANCHES.
 THOSE BRANCHES WILL BE INCORPORATED INTO THE MASTER AS THEY ARE FULLY REALIZED OR AT LEAST DEEMED TO BE STABLE ENOUGH FOR PUBLIC REVIEW **

 A demo application of an async repository pattern, aspnet core, RESTful web api that provides access to a MSSQL database schema representation of a Resume.
 The User Interface applications used to view this data view the RESTful web api are implemented using angular, react, android, iPhone and UWP.
 All of these UIs can be used to view the data via different "resume viewers".
-These are represented as a series of pages, components, fragments, modules, models and markup languages in various flavors of applications.
+These are represented as a series of pages, components, fragments, modules, models, services and markup languages in various applications frameworks.

 This is a Web API implementation of an entity based resume model.
 This is based on my personal resume and is not intended to be a standard be-all/end-all implementation of a resume, just a playground to demostrate my capabilities and an opportunity to use real